omersch381/Linux-Mint-Mirrors-Upstream-Updater/README.md

 The python file extract all the mirrors from the Mint official site and saves it to a file.

-(In process)
-The bash file pings each mirror and replaces the existing one with the nearest one (the one with the minimal ping time).
+The bash file pings each mirror and replaces the existing one with the nearest one (the one with the minimal ping time), and also saves the old one as a backup - if the new source makes some problems for any reason, it reverts it to be as it was in the beginning.
 The bash file also logs all the process.